 Creative Campus Initiative

-In 2010, ACP, along with the Research Academy for University Learning, received a two-year grant from the Association of Performing Arts Presenters (through the Creative Campus Initiative) to develop a new curriculum on creative thinking and learning.
+In 2010, ACP, along with the Office for Faculty Advancement, received a two-year grant from the Association of Performing Arts Presenters (through the Creative Campus Initiative) to develop a new curriculum on creative thinking and learning.
 The idea was to integrate ACP’s world-class visiting performing artists into a new cross-disciplinary course, offered at the University, that would foster creative thinking, whether in performing arts, math and science, humanities, business, or beyond.

 Cultural Engagement Program

 In addition to the programs mentioned above, ACP works to provide an in-depth Cultural Engagement program to involve Montclair State students and local audiences in creative and intellectually stimulating outreach programs by connecting these audiences with artists from around the globe.
 Numerous examples of ACP’s artists and engaged voices can be found by visiting the Insite Blog.